ifemi27/Assignment/README.md

 # Project Title

-This is a repository created for Zuri Week 5 task.
-It contains Week 3 to Week5 tasks as branches.
+This is Week 3 branch containing week 3 assignments.